 4. Be upfront about any and all flaws the item may have

-Taking photos of any and all flaws is crucial.
-Be as transparent as possible so you’re not surprised by the buyer.
+Taking photos of all flaws is crucial.
+Be as transparent as possible so you do not surprise the buyer.
 Surprises are only great for birthday parties, not when you’re spending your hard-earned money on something.

 5. Use your phone’s editing tool